djross22/NIST-LMSF/README.md

 		For this, the first argument in the math expression must be a parsable date-time string, and the second argument must be either a parsable date-time string or a number (in seconds).
 		Only addition and subtraction are allowed with date-time arguments.
-		The result of subtration of two parsable date-time strings is a time span in seconds The result of addition of a date-time string and a number is a new date time string with the number of seconds added (format: "yyyy/MM/dd HH:mm:ss")
+		The result of subtraction of two parsable date-time strings is a time span in seconds The result of addition of a date-time string and a number is a new date time string with the number of seconds added (format: "yyyy/MM/dd HH:mm:ss")
 	Math() can only perform a single binary operator per step.